-- This synchronous experience does not preclude instructors from recording and sharing the lecture to allow for asynchronous viewing
+- This synchronous experience does not preclude instructors from recording and sharing content to allow for asynchronous viewing

-- Instructors can also deliver and record a lecture without a student audience to be viewed by students later asynchronously
+- Instructors can also deliver and record content without a student audience to be viewed by students later asynchronously

-- Students will need a strong and stable internet connection and a device that allows them to access and participate in the lecture
+- Students will need a strong and stable internet connection and a device that allows them to access and participate in the web conference.

 - In this instance, a day and time are scheduled for the class